 The Duchenne Registry is PPMD's patient-reported registry for Duchenne and Becker muscular dystrophy.
-This international registry began in 2007 and has over 5,000 members.
-New in 2019 is The Duchenne Registry mobile app, which will make the collection of data even easier and more convenient for families.
-The goals of the registry are to collect data that will be used by researchers to improve care and treatments for Duchenne, and to connect patients and families with actively recruiting clinical trials and research studies.
+This international registry began in 2007 and has over 5,500 members.
+All data is entered through The Duchenne Registry mobile app, making the collection of data easy and convenient for families.
+The goals of the registry are to collect data that will be used by researchers to improve care and treatments for Duchenne, Becker, and carriers, and to connect patients and families with actively recruiting clinical trials and research studies.
 By joining The Duchenne Registry, you are strengthening the power of this incredible resource and helping in our fight to end Duchenne.
-Learn more at duchenneregistry.org
+Learn more at duchenneregistry.org.

-Adjusting to the Diagnosis & Finding Support
+SECTION 2 Adjusting to the Diagnosis & Finding Support

-Adjusting to the Diagnosis
+SECTION 2 Adjusting to the Diagnosis

 After receiving the diagnosis of Duchenne, parents often struggle with how to share this information with their children, other family members, and friends.
-While keeping this information to yourself can be incredibly burdensome, sharing the news of the diagnosis may help to relieve some of this stress.
-It will also begin to build a support system around you and your family.
+Your first impulse may be to keep this information to yourself to try to protect others and keep things feeling "normal."
+While this reaction is understandable, it can be incredibly burdensome to feel like the keeper of serious information, and sharing the news of the diagnosis may help to relieve some of this stress.
+Talking about it will also allow you to begin to build a support system around you and your family.
 In addition, starting to talk with young children about their diagnosis will give them the information and tools they will need in the future to build a community of support that will enable them to thrive and achieve their goals, despite the challenges with their diagnosis.

 Talking to your child with Duchenne about their diagnosis 12

 Talking to siblings about Duchenne 14

 How do I talk to my friends and family?
-15
+14

 Supporting yourself & relationships 15

 How do I address this with my child's school?
 16

-Get support .
-17
+Get support 17

 Get involved 19